Schools are rolling out online learning for students in the Bay of Plenty this week.

 Her message to the community was "not to worry" if there were circumstances that changed the normal process of learning.

-"A lot of our students will be doing the best they can - but whether they can turn around and generate a piece of work is unknown."
+"A lot of our students will be doing the best they can - but whether they can turn around and generate a piece of work out of it is unknown."

-The Government has announced home-based care was available for the children of essential workers who were unable to make alternative arrangements.
+The Government today announced home-based care was available for the children of essential workers who were unable to make alternative arrangements.